 The following assessments are available as online forms on Portfolio Online:

-Case Based Discussion (CBD) is also used in the Foundation Programme and is an assessment made on the basis of a structured discussion of a patient whom the Trainee has recently been involved with and has written in their notes.
+- Case Based Discussion (CBD) is also used in the Foundation Programme and is an assessment made on the basis of a structured discussion of a patient whom a trainee has recently been involved with and has written in their notes.

-Multi-Source Feedback (MSF) is obtained using the Mini Peer Assessment Tool (mini-PAT), which is an assessment made by a cohort of co-workers across the domains of Good Medical Practice.
-Trainees should nominate 10-12 suitable assessors who they currently work with for the mini-PAT assessment.
-Ideally this should include no more than 2 assessors in any one position (i.e. 2 consultants, 2 nurses, 2 peers, 2 juniors, 2 admin, 2 healthcare professionals etc).
-Trainees should nominate their named clinical supervisor, that is, the consultant who is responsible for the majority of clinical supervision in their current placement, unless stated otherwise by their deanery.
+- Multi-Source Feedback (MSF) is obtained using the Mini Peer Assessment Tool (mini-PAT), which is an assessment made by a cohort of co-workers across the domains of Good Medical Practice.
+In psychiatry training, trainees should nominate 10-12 suitable assessors who they currently work with for the mini-PAT assessment.
+Ideally, this should include no more than 2 assessors in any one position (i.e. 2 consultants, 2 nurses, 2 peers, 2 juniors, 2 admin, 2 healthcare professionals etc).
+Trainees should nominate their named clinical supervisor, that is, the consultant who is responsible for the majority of clinical supervision in their current placement unless stated otherwise by their deanery.
 This may or may not be the same person as the trainee’s educational supervisor.
 The trainee must discuss/agree with their clinical supervisor those who are to be nominated.
 A valid mini-PAT requires at least 6 responses.
 For more information on the MSF, read our trainee article called undertaking a mini-PAT.

 - Structured Assessment of Psychotherapy Expertise (SAPE) has been developed by the College to provide evidence of satisfactory completion of a psychotherapy case.

 Information for trainees on how to request a WPBA be completed on them can be found in our step-by-step guide Request an Assessment.